DOME-Marketplace/issuer-guide/README.md

 ![Credential Issuer Mandatee E-mail Notification](./assets/10.png)

-NOTICE: This solution is for the expiration of the link in the email notification.
-If the Mandatee gets to open the QR code and don't get to complete the process you need to contact support.
-Please create a ticket on [ticketing system](https://ticketing.dome-marketplace-dev.org/)
+For any other issues you can contact the technical support team by creating a ticket on [ticketing system](https://ticketing.dome-marketplace-dev.org/)